Less Stress For the Holidays 1: Controlling Your Weight

 You Control You

 In the end, you have complete control over yourself.
 You are not a victim of the holidays, or your Aunties pecan pie.
+You are not a victim of the world around you.
 You can control what you eat, how much you exercise, and how much you sleep.
+You are in complete control of yourself.

 Don't allow yourself to fall into a victim mentality.
 Take control of your health and enjoy the holidays without feeling guilty.
 Indulge in small areas, and for the most part, make good choices.
 Above all, be kind to yourself and the people you love.